Key takeaways

 You handle part of the work, the vendor handles the rest.
 Common arrangements:

-- Vendor does the full build; you handle SME interviews and stakeholder review
+- Vendor does the full build; you handle SME interviews and stakeholder review: the vendor doesn't have to chase your experts; you don't have to learn the authoring tool.

-- Vendor supplies the spec and QA, you build inside an authoring tool you already own
+- Vendor supplies the spec and QA; you build inside an authoring tool you already own: useful when you have the team but want a senior eye on the structure.

-Good fit when you have partial internal capacity or a strong preference for keeping certain work in-house.
-Worth asking about even if vendors don't offer it upfront — most will work this way if you ask.
+Hybrid is a good fit when you have partial internal capacity or a strong preference for keeping certain work in-house.
+Worth asking about even if vendors don't offer it upfront.
+Most will work this way if you ask.
+If your need is closer to a continuous course pipeline than a single project, the eLearning as a service model is also worth a look.

-For a deeper look at the differences between these engagement types, see Consultant or agency: which do you actually need? and Freelance, in-house, or done-for-you?
+For a deeper look at the differences between these engagement types, see consultant or agency: which do you actually need? and our breakdown of freelance, in-house, or done-for-you options.

 How to vet an eLearning vendor

 The pitch stage of every engagement looks great.
 The question is what the engagement looks like once the project is underway.
-A few questions separate vendors who will actually deliver from vendors who are good at the pitch.
+A few questions separate vendors who will actually deliver from vendors who are just good at pitching.

 Ask to see recent work